Heart of Westwood

 Results

-The final outcome was a fully developed future mobility concept expressed across research, strategy, space, service design, and digital interaction.
+The final outcome was a fully developed future mobility concept expressed across research, strategy, spatial design, service design, UX, and visual storytelling.

 Deliverables included:

-• high fidelity presentation materials that communicated the system end to end
+high fidelity presentation materials communicating the system end to end

-One of the strongest results was that the project did not stop at broad urban design language.
-It translated the larger mobility vision into concrete rider facing experiences, especially through the kiosk.
-That gave the concept more depth and made it easier to understand how people would actually interact with the system.
+One of the strongest outcomes was that the project did not stay at the level of broad urban design language.
+It translated the larger mobility vision into tangible rider facing experiences, especially through the kiosk.
+That made the concept easier to understand because people could see not only what the hub was, but how someone would actually use it.

 Our concept video showcasing the different levels and features of the Heart of Westwood.